-Veolia's revenues are derived from a portfolio of thousands of multi-year contracts, which range from long-term concessions with low-risk counterparties in the public sector to shorter-term contracts with industrial and commercial (I&C) customers.
-Contracts vary by market and can either be capital intensive, requiring the group to invest in infrastructure in exchange for the right to provide services on a long-term basis, or structured as operating and maintenance or management contracts requiring little investment.
+Veolia's revenue is derived from a portfolio of thousands of multiyear contracts, which range from long-term concessions with low-risk counterparties in the public sector to shorter-term contracts with industrial and commercial (I&C) customers.
+Contracts vary by market and can either be capital intensive, requiring the group to invest in infrastructure in exchange for the right to provide services on a long-term basis, or be structured as operating and maintenance or management contracts, requiring little investment.

-Public authorities currently account for 54% of Veolia's turnover and I&C customers for the remaining 46%, a proportion which we expect will continue to grow as the group's commercial pipeline includes a greater share of projects in the I&C sector.
-Veolia has identified six growth areas where it sees increasing demand from industrial clients to meet growing efficiency, environmental or regulatory requirements.
-This shift in client mix may over time raise Veolia's business risk profile as it entails greater reliance on shorter term, asset light contracts.
+Public authorities account for 54% of Veolia's turnover and I&C customers account for the remaining 46%, a proportion we expect to continue to grow as the group's commercial pipeline includes a greater share of projects in the I&C sector.
+Veolia has identified six growth areas of increasing demand from its industrial clients to meet growing efficiency, environmental or regulatory requirements.
+This shift in client mix may, over time, increase Veolia's business risk profile as it entails greater reliance on shorter-term, asset-light contracts.

-Supportive long-term industry dynamics, albeit in an increasingly competitive environment
+Supportive long-term industry dynamics, but only in an increasingly competitive environment

-Veolia operates within sectors that benefit from positive long-term underlying dynamics globally, although they are not immune from short-term economic pressures.
-These include population growth, the trend to urbanisation and industrialisation, and an expectation of rising living standards in emerging economies.
+Veolia operates in sectors that benefit from positive long-term underlying dynamics globally, although the sectors are not immune to short-term economic pressure.
+These positive factors include population growth, the trend towards urbanisation and industrialisation, and an expectation of rising standards of living in emerging economies.

-Together with public concern over the impact of climate change on scarce resources and increasingly stricter environmental regulation, these positive underlying factors are combining (1) to increase demand for existing technologies for the provision of water, wastewater and waste management services; and (2) to extend demand into new services and technologies that, for example, facilitate water preservation, or the ongoing shift towards waste recovery.
+Together with public concern over the impact of climate change on scarce resources and increasingly stricter environmental regulation, these positive underlying factors are leading to increased demand for (1) existing technologies for the provision of water, wastewater and waste management services; and (2) new services and technologies that, for example, facilitate water preservation, or the ongoing shift towards waste recovery.

-Against this backdrop, competition is fierce, especially in the lower part of the value chain.
-Veolia's closest competitor is SUEZ (A3 negative), whilst other competitors include new Chinese players as well as both global and local specialists (e.g. energy companies, equipment manufacturers, companies specialized in energy efficiency or facility management, etc.).
+Against this backdrop, competition is intense, especially in the lower part of the value chain.
+Veolia's closest competitor is SUEZ (A3 negative), while other competitors include new Chinese companies and both global and local specialists (for example, energy companies, equipment manufacturers, companies specialised in energy efficiency or facility management).
 Veolia's main competitive advantages are its scale and ability to provide a wide range of services and technologies across business lines and geographies.

-Low-risk water activities but exposure of waste business to cyclical macro-economic conditions
+Low-risk water activities, but exposure of the waste business to cyclical macroeconomic conditions

-Veolia benefits from the low risk profile of its water business, which provides essential water and wastewater services to individuals and businesses, often on behalf of local municipalities under long-term concession agreements.
-Although demand for water continues to experience a slow ongoing structural decline in advanced economies, especially in Europe because of a more "resource-aware" population, variations in water consumption are mainly driven by weather (see exhibit below).
+Veolia benefits from the low risk profile of its water business, which provides essential water and wastewater management services to individuals and businesses, often on behalf of local municipalities, under long-term concession agreements.
+Although demand for water continues to experience a slow structural decline in advanced economies, especially in Europe, because of a more resource-aware population, variations in water consumption are mainly driven by weather (as Exhibit 6 shows).
 Typical renewal rates of around 90% in the municipal sector provide revenue visibility and stability.

-Exhibit 6 Water volumes in mature economies exhibit low volatility and growth...
+Exhibit 6 Water volume in mature economies exhibit low volatility and growth...

-Exhibit 7 ... whilst tariff indexation remains weak owing to low inflation (% change year-on-year in Veolia's water tariffs in France vs. CPI)
+Exhibit 7 ... while tariff indexation remains weak because of low inflation (Annual % change in Veolia's water tariffs in France vs. CPI)